Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Additional Implementation Details

 \subsection{Compared Baselines and Implement Details}

 To evaluate the efficacy of our cross-domain self-supervised pre-training approach, we compare it against several recent and popular self-supervised pre-training methods for time series data.
-These baseline methods encompass both reconstruction-based and contrastive learning approaches, ensuring a comprehensive comparison across different self-supervised learning paradigms. \begin{itemize} \item \textbf{TST}: A reconstruction-based self-supervised method that leverages a Transformer architecture to model time series data by predicting missing segments or forecasting future values.
-Despite its primary focus on reconstruction, we also consider a variant of TST without the self-supervised pre-training as a baseline to understand the impact of pre-training. \item \textbf{TimeMAE }: Similar to TST, TimeMAE employs a masked autoencoder framework for time series, where portions of the input data are masked out and the model learns to reconstruct the original data, enabling it to capture intrinsic temporal dynamics. \item \textbf{TNC }: A contrastive learning approach that treats close temporal segments as positive pairs and distant segments as negative pairs, encouraging the model to learn discriminative features by distinguishing between them. \item \textbf{TS-TCC }: This method extends the contrastive learning framework to time series data by leveraging temporal coherence as a signal for similarity, aiming to learn representations that are invariant to specific transformations while maintaining temporal structure. \item \textbf{TS2Vec}: A hierarchical contrastive learning approach that captures multi-scale temporal patterns by contrasting representations at different time scales, facilitating a comprehensive understanding of the time series data. \end{itemize}
+These baseline methods encompass both reconstruction-based and contrastive learning approaches, ensuring a comprehensive comparison across different self-supervised learning paradigms. \begin{itemize}

+\item \textbf{TNC }: A contrastive learning approach that treats close temporal segments as positive pairs and distant segments as negative pairs, encouraging the model to learn discriminative features by distinguishing between them. \item \textbf{TS-TCC }: This method extends the contrastive learning framework to time series data by leveraging temporal coherence as a signal for similarity, aiming to learn representations that are invariant to specific transformations while maintaining temporal structure. \item \textbf{TS2Vec}: A hierarchical contrastive learning approach that captures multi-scale temporal patterns by contrasting representations at different time scales, facilitating a comprehensive understanding of the time series data. \item \textbf{SimMTM }: Similar to TST, SimMTM employs a masked autoencoder framework for time series analysis, where portions of the input data are masked, and the model learns to reconstruct the original data.
+This process enables the model to effectively capture intrinsic temporal dynamics. \item \textbf{TST}: A reconstruction-based self-supervised method uses a Transformer architecture to model time series data by predicting missing segments or forecasting future values.
+To assess the impact of pre-training, we also consider a TST variant without self-supervised pre-training as a baseline. \item \textbf{TST-Zero}: A method that refers to training vanilla transformer encoder networks from scratch without the use of self-supervised pre-training. \item \textbf{TST-Plus}: A method that integrates the architecture of a pre-trained language model (PLM) but is initialized randomly instead of using pre-trained weights.